korze84/korze84/README.md

 👋 Hi, I’m @korze84

 A passionate software developer with a penchant for constantly exploring the vast landscape of technology.
-Having worked in the tech industry for over 15 years, I believe in the power of collaboration and open-source contribution.
+Having worked in the tech industry since around 2008, I believe in the power of collaboration and open-source contribution.

 👀 I’m interested in ...